-White House Removes LGBTQ Wording from Equal Employment Policy
+White House Removes LGBTQ Wording From Equal Employment Policy

 Besides revoking President Obama’s guidelines that protected transgender students from discrimination in public schools, the Trump administration hasn’t made many adjustments to LGBTQ policy.
 Despite fears that the president would sign a “religious liberty” order essentially legalizing discrimination, he ended up signing a largely symbolic order to appease the Christian right.
 And with Ivanka and Jared’s prodding, he reaffirmed an Obama-era order that bans LGBTQ workplace discrimination.

-But the White House has undercut LGBTQ rights in other, more subtle ways – by appointing and confirming a cabinet of administration officials who oppose LGBTQ rights, for example, and by failing to include any mention of the LGBTQ community on its updated website.
-And on Thursday, BuzzFeed News reported a similar slight: in its new equal-opportunity employment statement, the Department of Commerce has removed sexual orientation and gender identity from its list of protected categories in its department.
+But the White House has undercut LGBTQ rights in other, more subtle ways — by appointing and confirming a cabinet of administration officials who oppose LGBTQ rights, for example, and by failing to include any mention of the LGBTQ community on its updated website.
+And on Thursday, BuzzFeed News reported a similar slight: In its new equal-opportunity employment statement, the Department of Commerce has removed sexual orientation and gender identity from its list of protected categories in its department.

 According to BuzzFeed, the statement now reads, “The Department of Commerce does not tolerate behavior, harassment, discrimination or prejudice based on race, color, religion, sex, national origin, age, or disability.”
 But statements in 2016 and 2014 included a wider variety of protections, and even the 2010 statement read: